Top UK firms face tougher climate disclosure rule

 "Improved disclosures will support better asset pricing and enable investors to make more informed choices about where to allocate their capital, which will ultimately support the transition to a low carbon economy," Bailey said.

+The Investment Association, which represents managers of 7.7 trillion pounds ($10 trillion) in assets such as shares, said Britain's largest listed companies should start reporting on climate risks immediately.

-The FCA proposes that all commercial companies with a premium listing on the London Stock Exchange make climate-related disclosures that conform to an approach set out in 2017 by the Taskforce on Climate-related Financial Disclosures (TCFD).
+The FCA proposes that all commercial companies with a premium listing on the London Stock Exchange make climate-related disclosures that conform to guidance laid out in 2017 by the Taskforce on Climate-related Financial Disclosures (TCFD).

-The risk-assessment framework was established by the Financial Stability Board, which coordinates financial rules for the Group of 20 Economies (G20).
+The approach was ordered by the Financial Stability Board, which coordinates financial rules for the Group of 20 Economies (G20).

 Sovereign-controlled companies would also have to comply, the FCA said, implying Saudi Arabia's state-owned oil company, Saudi Aramco, would also have to meet the requirements should it seek a London listing.

-There are 480 premium-listed companies on the London Stock Exchange with a combined capitalisation of 2.3 trillion pounds ($3 trillion), or 60% of total market capitalisation.
+There are 480 premium-listed companies on the London Stock Exchange with a combined capitalisation of 2.3 trillion pounds or 60% of total market capitalisation.

 The proposal is that they must make disclosures or explain why they cannot.